StockerMC/discord.py_fork/docs/application_commands.rst

 ``Client``
 ----------
-Methods:
+Keyword arguments to the constructor:

 * register_application_commands_at_startup: ``bool``

-    Whether ``Client.register_application_commands`` should be called in ``Client.login``.
+  * Whether ``Client.register_application_commands`` should be called in ``Client.login``.
 It is recommended to set this to ``False`` when the application commands added to the client are the same (having the exact same name and options) as the previous time they were added.
 Defaults to ``True``.

     .. note::
-        If this is set to ``True``, ``Client.register_application_commands`` will be created as a task, which means that the bot may connect to the gateway before all application commands are registered.
-        ``on_ready`` and ``wait_until_ready`` will be delayed to wait for ``Client.register_application_commands`` to finish, regardless of whether an error was raised in it or not.
+        If this is set to ``True``, ``Client.register_application_commands`` will be created as a task, which means that the bot may connect to the gateway before all application commands are registered. ``on_ready`` and ``wait_until_ready`` will be delayed to wait for ``Client.register_application_commands`` to finish, regardless of whether an error was raised in it or not.

+Methods:

 * add_application_command

-    Adds an application command to the client.
+  * Adds an application command to the client.

     **Parameters**

-    application_command: ``Union[SlashCommand, MessageCommand, UserCommand]``
-        The application command to add.
+    * application_command: ``Union[SlashCommand, MessageCommand, UserCommand]`` - The application command to add.

     **Raises**

-    TypeError
-        The application command passed is not an application command instance.
+    * ``TypeError`` - The application command passed is not an application command instance.
 * remove_application_command

-    Removes an application command from the client.
+  * Removes an application command from the client.

     **Parameters**

-    application_command: ``Union[SlashCommand, MessageCommand, UserCommand, Type[Union[SlashCommand, MessageCommand, UserCommand]]]``

-        The application command to remove.
+    * application_command: ``Union[SlashCommand, MessageCommand, UserCommand, Type[Union[SlashCommand, MessageCommand, UserCommand]]]`` - The application command to remove.
 This can be an instance of the application command or its class.

     **Raises**

-    TypeError
-        The application command passed is not an application command.
+    * ``TypeError`` - The application command passed is not an application command.

     **Returns**

-    ``Optional[Union[SlashCommand, MessageCommand, UserCommand]]``
-        The application command that was removed. ``None`` if not found.
+    ``Optional[Union[SlashCommand, MessageCommand, UserCommand]]`` - The application command that was removed. ``None`` if not found.
 * add_application_command_check

-    Adds a global application command check to the client.
+  * Adds a global application command check to the client.

     This is the non-decorator interface to ``Client.application_command_check``.

     **Parameters**

-    func
-        The function that was used as a global check.
+    * func - The function that was used as a global check.
 This function can either be a regular function or a coroutine.
 * application_command_check

-    A decorator that adds a global application command check to the client.
+  * A decorator that adds a global application command check to the client.

     A global check is similar to an application command's ``command_check`` method that is applied on a per command basis except it is run before any command checks